bcgov/von-agent-template/GettingStartedTutorial.md

 - The `von-network` URL - [http://dflow.bcovrin.vonx.io](http://dflow.bcovrin.vonx.io).
 You'll see a ledger browser UI showing four nodes up and running (blue circles).
 - The `OrgBook` URL  - [https://demo.orgbook.gov.bc.ca](https://demo.orgbook.gov.bc.ca) - You'll see the OrgBook interface with companies/credentials already loaded.
 - The `dFlow` URL - [https://dflow.orgbook.gov.bc.ca](https://dflow.orgbook.gov.bc.ca).
 You'll see the dFlow interface, with the "Credential" drop down having a list of at least the seven "dflow" credential types, and perhaps (many) more.
+Typing into the "Credential" text box enables a search on the Credentials list.

 You can open those sites now or later.
 They'll be referenced by name (e.g. "The von-network URL...") in the guide steps.